jstaffans/jstaffans.github.io/_posts/2016-01-25-action-inspiration.markdown

 The scary thing about getting stuck coding is that it can feel very personal and intimidating.
 In other occupations, one might get stuck because a tool breaks, or a shipment of goods is late, or something else that is out of our control.
-In software development, it's easy to think "I should really know how to solve this problem!" or something along those lines.
+In software development, it's easy to think, "I should really know how to solve this problem!", or something along those lines.
 Programming is after all primarily a mental excercise.

 Once down the rabbit hole of feeling inadequate, it's difficult to get out.
 The primitive and irrational part of our mind,